Akchio/Avali-OS/README.md

 THE DISK IMAGE FILE IS ON GOOGLE DRIVE BECAUSE IS TOO BIG FOR GITHUB 25MB LIMIT!

+WARNING DEFAULT USER IS avali AND PASSWORD IS 1234 CHANGE THEM IMMEDIATELY

 Avali-OS is an experimental operating system based on Arch Linux, themed around the Avali species and its fandom.
 Please note that Avali-OS is currently in a very early development stage (pre-alpha), and is intended for testing, educational, or development purposes only.

 ---